JetS3t Cockpit

 File comparisons are performed using MD5 hashes of the file contents.

-A private object stored in S3 can be made publicy available for a limited time using a signed GET URL.
-The signed URL can be used by anyone to download the object by using the URL in their web browser, up until a chosen time after which the URL will no longer work.
+Private objects stored in S3 can be made publicy available for a limited time using signed GET URLs.
+These signed URLs can be used by anyone to download the object in their web browser, up until a chosen time after which the URL will no longer work.

 Advanced Configuration